nefelimet/tt-updown-counter/docs/info.md

 ## How it works

-A 3-bit up/down counter with a rst signal, enable signal, load signal, and up/down signal.
+A 3-bit up/down counter with a reset signal, enable signal, load signal, and up/down signal.

 When the rst is low, the output is set to 0.
 When the load_cnt signal is low, the input data is assigned to the output.
-When count_enb is high, counting happens at every positive edge of the clock. updn_cnt controls whether the counter counts up or down.
+When count_enb is high, counting occurs at every positive edge of the clock. updn_cnt controls whether the counter counts up or down.

 ## How to test

-Set signals and see waveforms accordingly.
+Set signals and confirm counting.

 ## External hardware

--
+7-segment disply and driver, resistors.